tkt-lapio/tkt-lapio.github.io/_posts/1969-28-12-departments-systems.markdown

 tag: eng
 ---

-- If you are a CS major or minor, please activate your account according to [these](https://www.cs.helsinki.fi/en/compfac/user-accounts) instructions.
+- If you are a CS major or minor, please activate university account [here](https://helpdesk.it.helsinki.fi/en/instructions/logging-and-connections/user-account/activating-new-username) and your CS account according to [these](https://www.cs.helsinki.fi/en/compfac/user-accounts) instructions.

 - The university offers its students two ways for wireless internet connection: Eduroam and HUPnet.
 You can also get guest access to HUPnet.
 HUPnet is not secured, so we heavily recommend using Eduroam.
 You can also access it in some campus sites overseas.
 Instructions on installing Eduroam are found [here](https://helpdesk.it.helsinki.fi/en/instructions/logging-and-connections/networks/setting-eduroam-installer-package).
 You can also install it on your mobile device: [Android](https://helpdesk.it.helsinki.fi/en/instructions/computer-and-printing/mobile-devices/eduroam-on-android-devices) and [iPhone](https://helpdesk.it.helsinki.fi/en/instructions/computer-and-printing/mobile-devices/ipad-and-iphone-wireless-connections).